zsgithub2/Hublot-project/README.md

 <!-- About the project-->
 ## About the project
-Twitter is one of the most used Social Media.
+Twitter is one of the most used Social Media websites.
 A lot of information is disseminated everyday.
 Lately, one can hardly distinguish real news from fake news.
 This project aims to build a Machine Learning model that can predict which tweets are about real disasters and which are not.
 The project topic relates to a kaggle competition.
 We have two datasets (a training set and a test set) at our disposal to analyse and make the best prediction possible for the test set.